63rd Street lines: Connections to the Second Avenue Subway

 Workers celebrate after the IND Second Avenue Line Tunnel Boring Machine reaches the BMT 63rd Street Line.

 The 63rd Street Lines were envisioned to connect the Second Avenue Subway to the BMT Broadway Line, the IND Sixth Avenue Line, and Queens.
 The BMT 63rd Street Line would directly connect the upper Second Avenue Line to the Broadway Line.
 Construction on the IND Second Avenue Line began in 1972, but was halted in 1975 due to the New York City fiscal crisis.
 As a result, the BMT 63rd Street Line was not finished and instead ended abruptly at Lexington Avenue-63rd Street station.
 In 2007, construction on the Second Avenue line recommenced and in 2011, construction started at Lexington Avenue-63rd Street to expand and renovate the station, and to complete the connection to the Second Avenue Line.
 This renovation removed the walls on the platforms and opened new entrances on the Third Avenue side of the station.
 The tunnel boring machine being used to create the tunnels for the first phase of Second Avenue Line broke through the wall into the lower level of the BMT 63rd Street Line on September 22, 2011.

 On January 1, 2017, the first phase of the Second Avenue Line opened, extending the Q and N services under Central Park and eastward to the stop at Lexington Avenue–63rd Street before turning north at Second Avenue to merge with the Second Avenue Line.
 This created direct service between the Upper East Side and the existing BMT Broadway Line.
 The double-decked Lexington Avenue–63rd Street station provides cross-platform interchange between the two 63rd Street lines.
 Northbound trains use the lower level; southbound trains use the upper level.

 The third phase of Second Avenue Line construction, which is not funded as of 2017, is proposed to include a separate connection between the IND 63rd Street Line and the Second Avenue Line, turning southwest from 63rd Street onto Second Avenue.
 This connection would allow trains coming from the IND Queens Boulevard Line to run on the Second Avenue Line to Midtown Manhattan and Lower Manhattan.
 However, the MTA does not plan to run passenger trains through this connection and it would be used only for movements by non-passenger trains, although passenger service could be possible if subway capacity in Queens is increased to accommodate extra service.
 Garbage piled up within the unused bellmouths for this connection; when the trash was cleaned up in 2021, MTA officials estimated that the rubbish piles might have been accumulating in the bellmouths since the 1980s.

+2020s to present

-As part of a $107 million project, the tunnels were scheduled to experience numerous service disruptions in 2023 to accommodate replacement of direct fixation track and cables, installation of new signal equipment, leak remediation, and repairs to concrete surfaces.
+As part of a $107 million project, the tunnels experienced numerous service disruptions in 2023 to accommodate replacement of direct fixation track and cables, installation of new signal equipment, leak remediation, and repairs to concrete surfaces.
 Much of the concrete track was installed in 1981, eight years before the line opened.
+Regular service via 63rd Street resumed on April 1, 2024.